Marketing Manager by day, Plant enthusist by night.See All Posts

 Real Estate can get ugly, y’all!
 Your broker should be able to provide emotional support to you in times of need and should be willing to speak with any clients who need to be talked off the ledge.

 Your broker should be on the lookout for places for you to grow in knowledge.
-Whether that be in-house classes and trainings, things available at your local Board, or coaching or online training, your broker should be giving you several chances a month to learn something new.
+Whether that be in-house classes and trainings, events available at your local Board, or coaching or online training, your broker should be giving you several chances a month to learn something new.

 Getting paid on a deal isn’t necessarily a given.
 Commissions can be held up for any number of reasons, and your broker should always be willing to go to bat for you when it comes to getting paid.

 Brokers should be up to date on the changes to the GAR forms that occur twice a year.
-If your broker doesn’t currently sell, they should be making it a priority to stay up to date with the changes of the forms, as well as with changes in real estate law.
+If your broker doesn’t currently sell, they should make it a priority to stay up to date with the changes of the forms, as well as with changes in real estate law.
 Brokers should also be connected with a network of lawyers that they can consult with for issues outside of their scope of knowledge.

 There are all types of ways to work.
 Your broker should make it clear what kind of office environment they have created.
 Knowing what kind of culture your office has is wildly important, as that is what sets the tone for how business is done in the office.
 Your broker should be able to clearly articulate what kind of company culture is prevalent at their brokerage.